Damian Wayne: Background and appearance

 Damian Wayne on Batman and Robin #1 (August 2009).
 Art by Frank Quitely.

-Damian is of White American, English, Scottish, French and English Ashkenazi Jewish heritage through his father Bruce, and Chinese and Arab heritage through his mother Talia.
-Damian’s father Bruce Wayne & paternal grandfather Thomas Wayne are from the Wayne family, one of the noble families that founded Gotham City, The Wayne’s have been established as originating in Britain before moving to the Americas during the colonial times.
-The Waynes are of White American heritage with English, Scottish & French origin, while Damian’s paternal grandmother Martha Wayne, before marrying into the Wayne family, was from the Kane family, also one of the founders of Gotham City & The Kanes are of White American heritage with English and English Ashkenazi Jewish origin.
-Damian’s maternal side of family, The al Ghul family, are of mixed Chinese and Arab heritage, Damian’s maternal grandfather Ra’s al Ghul is mix of Chinese/Arab heritage, he had his daughter Talia al Ghul with a woman named Melisande who was also ethnically Chinese-Arab, making Talia also half Chinese and half Arab.
+Damian is of White American, English, Scottish, French, and English Ashkenazi Jewish heritage through his father Bruce, and Chinese and Arab heritage through his mother Talia.
+Damian's father Bruce Wayne and paternal grandfather Thomas Wayne are from the Wayne family, one of the noble families that founded Gotham City.
+The Waynes have been established as originating in Britain before moving to the Americas during the colonial times.
+The Waynes are of White American heritage with English, Scottish & French origin.
+Damian's paternal grandmother Martha Wayne was from the Kane family who are also one of the founders of Gotham City.
+The Kanes are of White American heritage with English and English Ashkenazi Jewish origin.
+Damian's maternal side of family, the Al Ghul family, are of mixed Chinese and Arab heritage.
+Damian's maternal grandfather Ra's al Ghul is of mixed Chinese/Arab heritage, he had his daughter Talia al Ghul with a woman named Melisande who was also ethnically Chinese-Arab, making Talia also half Chinese and half Arab.

 Concerning the character's artificial gestation in respect to the al Ghuls' notable idealization of Bruce Wayne as the optimal specimen in leading the League of Assassins, Damian Wayne is warranted to be notably depicted in bearing a stark resemblance to his father.